Food delivery businesses in China outshine as coronavirus continued to progress

 Meiutan’s delivery workers carrying food to deliver as number of home delivery orders surged due to coronavirus outbreak

-Many businesses have contributed to fostering supply of drugs and other necessities to the people of Hubei and Wuhan through selective channels.
+Many businesses have contributed to fostering the supply of drugs and other necessities to the people of Hubei and Wuhan through selective channels.

 Impact on economy